 If you don't have one of the documents listed here, you can send us what you do have if you believe it demonstrates a buying or service experience with the business - and we’ll be happy to consider it.

 In looking at the documentation, we try to connect the reviewer to the buying or service experience they've described.
 We usually look for four key elements:

 - Name of the buyer, recipient or user of the service

 - Date of the purchase, or date of provision or use of the service, and

 - A reference number or order ID.

-Order confirmations are the most common type of documentation we receive.
+Order confirmation is the most common type of documentation we receive.
 Here's a more detailed explanation of which elements we look at:

-Please don't send us any sensitive documents - such as, for example, copies of passports or medical records.
-If your documentation does contain sensitive information - such as bank account details - please be sure to redact or black out those parts before sending it to us.
+Please don't send us any sensitive documents — for example, copies of passports or medical records.
+If your documentation contains sensitive information, such as bank account details, please be sure to redact or black out those parts before sending it to us.